Travel doesn’t always have to be expensive or out of reach. This is how you can find cheap flights to Asia from the US in the summer.

 A lot of my fellow Americans have this idea that travel has to cost a lot of money and can only be done every once in awhile since it’s so expensive (or you only have two weeks of vacation every year).

 Now, I can’t help you with increasing those vacation days, but what people don’t realize is that travel can be incredibly affordable if you know where to look.

 Travel doesn’t have to mean resorts and constant indulgences either, the best kind of travel is truly when you’re meeting locals and getting an overview of the local culture.

 The most pricey item that usually keeps people from traveling is the dreaded flight costs to where you want to go.
 This is another area that people tend to have misconceptions about in terms of cost.

-I’m going to be honest here and tell you that the US is expensive to travel within if you’re flying, but if you look toward other foreign lands you may discover that flights don’t have to be all that expensive anymore.
+I’m going to be honest here and tell you that the US is expensive to travel within if you’re flying, but if you look toward other countries around the world you may discover that flights don’t have to be all that expensive anymore.

 I’ve used the Skyscanner website and app for the past few years of my travels, basically once I started traveling full-time, and I have never looked back.
 I constantly test other up and coming sites to see if any of them beat the Skyscanner magic, but I’ve never found one that I like more than Skyscanner.